nishankode/Corrective-RAG-CRAG/README.md

 3. **Decision Making:**
    - If at least one document is relevant, proceed to generation.
    - If none are sufficiently relevant, transform the query and perform a web search to obtain additional data.
-4. **Generation:** Use the refined set of documents to generate the final answer with GPT-4O Mini.
+4. **Generation:** Use the refined set of documents to generate the final answer with any Local LLM of your choice, Llama 3 in this tutorial.

 A simplified diagram might look like this: